bmc/cheat-sheets/README.md

 Then, simply issue `rake` to build/rebuild the HTML versions of the cheat sheets.

-Or just read the cheat sheet Markdown source files.
+Or, just read the Markdown source files.

 ## NO WARRANTY